We are an independent, impartial, apolitical, legislative branch agency.

 What is the Arizona Ombudsman-Citizens’ Aide?

-The Arizona Ombudsman-Citizens’ Aide is an independent agency of the Arizona Legislature that was established to make government more responsive to Arizona citizens.
-It is the office that Arizona citizens can turn to when they feel they have been treated unfairly by a state administrator, agency, department, board or commission.
-The services of the Ombudsman are free, and upon your request, we will treat your case as confidential.
-The office is given its authority by Arizona Revised Statute sections 41-1371 through 41-1383 and operates under Arizona Administrative Code title 2 chapter 16.
+The Arizona Ombudsman-Citizens’ Aide was established to help ensure the Arizona government is fair and responsive to Arizona citizens.
+The public can turn to the office when they feel they have been treated unfairly by a state administrator, agency, department, board, or commission.
+Ombudsman services are free, and upon request, we will treat your case as confidential.
+The office is given its authority by Arizona Revised Statutes sections 41-1371 through 41-1383 and operates under Arizona Administrative Code Title 2, Chapter 16.

-An ombudsman has broad powers to investigate and to make recommendations, but no authority to make or reverse a decision.
+An ombudsman has broad powers to investigate and to make recommendations, but no authority to force an agency or administrator to give an order or reverse a decision.

 do you have an issue with a state government agency?